Complete New Zealand (32 Days) – From £4,210

 - Paddle around the golden bays in a kayak to get truly up close to nature

-Transfer by coach from Nelson to Kaiteriteri for a cruise into the heart of Abel Tasman National Park and disembark at idyllic Medlands Beach.
+Transfer by coach from Nelson to Kaiteriteri for a cruise into the heart of Abel Tasman National Park.

-Walk the most varied section of the Abel Tasman Coastal Track, along a path that weaves through manuka groves and around the spectacular Torrent Bay estuary to the long, golden sands of Anchorage Beach.
+Walk the most varied section of the Abel Tasman Coastal Track, along a path that weaves through Manuka groves to the long golden sands of Anchorage beach.

-Return to Kaiteriteri by boat then to Nelson by coach.
+Return to Kaiteriteri by boat then on to Nelson by coach.

 - Visit the Hokitika Museum for an insight into its gold mining history

-Walk to the terminal face, take a guided heli-hike or sightseeing flight to experience the glacier close up.
+Travel to the Fox and Franz Josef glaciers and take a walk to the terminal face.
+Enjoy a guided heli-hike or sightseeing flight to experience the glacier close up.

 - Visit the National transport and Toy Museum in Wanaka with its wonderful collection of nostalgic toys and vehicles